Rebilly/rebilly-recomponents/packages/gridsome/README.md

 # Recomponents demo with Gridsome

-This project is a demo, intended to demonstrate [Recomponents](https://recomponents.rebilly.com/)' ability to integrate with [Gridsome](https://gridsome.org/).
+This project is a demo, intended to showcase [Recomponents](https://recomponents.rebilly.com/)' ability to integrate with [Gridsome](https://gridsome.org/).

 ### Running the demo